mmkktt2003/HandWritten-Digit-Recognition-for-Burmese-digits/README.md

 # HandWritten-Digit-Recognition-for-Burmese-digits
-creating a machine learning model to recognize hand-written burmese digits
+A neural network that has 98% accuracy in recognizing burmese hand-written digits